 Whether you send one email or implement a full drip campaign, there are a few best practices to keep in mind when planning an abandoned cart email.
 For example:

-Copywriting: The copy should be snappy, concise, and compelling.
+The copy should be snappy, concise, and compelling.
 Great copywriting is interesting enough to entice someone to complete their purchase.
 It should be friendly and mirror your brand voice.
 Check out some examples in the following section.

 Whiskey Loot's abandoned cart email utilizes unique and engaging copywriting to entice customers to complete their purchase.
 They include a list of reasons to purchase their whiskey, provide answers to frequently asked questions, and use clean design to draw your eye to the CTA.
 With this abandoned cart email, the customer has all the information they might need to complete a purchase.